pic

 The Function 'view'

+Beyond assignments, we must also distinguish whether slices represent copies or views within other expressions.
 As a rule of thumb, slices typically default to creating copies.
-This is the case when, for instance, a slice is passed as a function argument or when used within an expression not involving an assignment.
-These scenarios are illustrated below.
+Such behavior arises when, for instance, a slice is passed as a function argument or incorporated into a computation.
+Several of the scenarios are illustrated below.

 x = [3,4,5]